-Excerpts from: Objectivité et subjectivité dans la critique husserlienne du relativisme Denis Seron (FNRS, Université de Liège) [Ref: Seron OSCHR]
+Excerpts from: Objectivité et subjectivité dans la critique husserlienne du relativisme Denis Seron (FNRS, Université de Liège) [Ref: Seron OSCHR] (translated into english by the author)

 Objects of internal perception are truly and in themselves; for example our thinking, our joy, our pain are in themselves.
 That is why we are mistaken when we oppose, as is often the case, the phenomena with what is in itself.
 [Brentano, DP p.
 131].